 When the PhaseLocalGame object receives a move from a player (makeMove method), it first check to see if it was that players turn then check to see what kind of move is being made, and acts accordingly:

 if its a draw action, a check is made that it is the players turn.
-If the players hand contains 10 or less cards, the player’s hand in PhaseState is then changed to include the top card off the deck (position 0).
+If the players hand contains 10 or fewer cards, the player’s hand in PhaseState is then changed to include the top card off the deck (position 0).

-if a player draws a card from the deck or discard pile, the player’s hand will be checked to see if they have 10 or less cards.
+if a player draws a card from the deck or discard pile, the player’s hand will be checked to see if they have 10 or fewer cards.
 If they do, their hand in the PhaseState object will be updated to contain this card that was drawn off the top of the deck.

 if a card is placed on the discard pile, the card will then be checked to determine if it is a skip card.
 If it was, this will trigger a message to the player to select who they would like to skip and a skipAction will be created.
-If it is any other card, the game state is changed to no longer include that players card in their hand.
+If it is any other card, the game state is changed to no longer include that player’s card in their hand.

 if a player tried to lay a phase, it will be checked to determine if it is congruent with the phase the player is trying to lay.
 If it is, the PhaseState object will be changed to reflect the player moving onto the next phase and the cards no longer in their hand.